Minnesota Masonic Home

 U.S. Bank employees spent more than 64,000 hours volunteering in the Twin Cities in 2013.
 These hours went toward conducting 40 free financial education seminars, offering advice to students, senior citizens and homeowners.
 U.S. Bank encourages community involvement through its “U.S. Bank Volunteer Day” program, which gives employees up to 16 hours of paid time off per year to spend volunteering.
 Also, Twin Cities Pride has named U.S. Bank its Corporate Champion of Pride for 2014.
 Twin Cities Pride is a nonprofit organization dedicated to commemorating and celebrating the diverse heritage of the LGBT community, inspire the achievement of equality and challenge discrimination.

-Marco, Inc. has been named one of the Top 100 Workplaces in Minnesota for five consecutive years based on an employee-based survey project from the Star Tribune.
-Top Workplaces recognizes the most progressive companies in Minnesota based on employee opinions measuring engagement, organizational health and satisfaction.
-The analysis included responses from over 58,000 employees at Minnesota public, private and nonprofit organizations.
-Also, Marco was chosen one of Minneapolis/St. Paul Business Journal Best Places to Work for 2014.
-Marco was selected based on an employee-based survey project from the magazine.
-The Business Journal recognized 53 companies in Minnesota based on employees’ high marks on topics such as work environment, people practices and how things work day-to-day.
+Marco was recognized by Microsoft as the SMB Partner of the Year for the central region at the Microsoft Worldwide Partner Conference.
+The company was recognized for providing outstanding solutions and services, as well as demonstrating excellent engagement.
+Marco, was also named been named one of the Top 100 Workplaces in Minnesota (for a fifth consecutive year) by the Star Tribune as well as one of Minneapolis/St. Paul Business Journal Best Places to Work for 2014.
 And Jonathan Warrey, Vice President of Sales at was awarded the 2014 Young Alumni Achievement Award by the University of North Dakota.
 The award was established in 2002 to recognize UND's more recent, outstanding alumni as they embark on their chosen paths and strive for greatness.

 DataBank Holdings, Ltd.